European stocks extend gains on commodity, banking boost

-Growth-sensitive cyclical sectors such as oil and gas .SXEP, miners .SXPP, and banks .SX7P once again led the rally - all rising more than 1.5%.
+Growth-sensitive cyclical sectors such as oil and gas .SXEP, miners .SXPP, banks .SX7P and automakers .SXAP led the rally - all rising more than 2%.

 Heading into Election Day, Republican President Donald Trump trails Democratic rival Joe Biden in national polls, but Trump is close in enough swing states to possibly piece together the votes needed to win the presidency.